Information Design with Elicitation and Strategic Coordination

+The ex ante welfare of the participating players is an example of such an objective.
+We show that a designer who maximizes the players' profits and has access to discriminatory transfers can elicit the players' types without distorting the equilibrium action distribution---the players-optimal mechanism maximizes their expected profits under the obedience constraints only (\cref{prop:opt-welfare}).
+Furthermore, if the prior variance of the private types is large, the players-optimal action recommendations are linear combinations of the fundamentals, yet they are not fully revealing (\cref{prop:welfare-random}).\footnote{The slackness of the incentive constraints at the players-optimal mechanism extends to several environments but fails in games of strategic complements when the designer wishes to anticorrelate the players' actions.}

+The players-optimal mechanism has immediate implications for our motivating examples: under the consortium structure that characterizes industry-benchmarking and pooled-data platforms (insurance ratemaking organizations, compensation-survey providers, source-to-pay vendors), the joint owners can implement the players-optimal action distribution by combining a Gaussian recommendation rule with discriminatory data-submission fees, without distorting actions away from the obedient optimum.\footnote{Since the IC-implementing transfers are pinned down only up to a player-specific constant, the consortium can balance the budget in expectation by rebating the average collected payment to each participating member, leaving the implemented action distribution unchanged.}

-The welfare-optimal action distribution differs from the complete information game in a systematic way.
-In particular, both in games of strategic complements and strategic substitutes, the welfare-optimal design places more weight on the players' types relative to the common state.
+Within the Gaussian class, we also characterize the revenue maximizing mechanism (\cref{prop:opt-revenue}).
+Both the players- and the revenue-optimal action distributions systematically differ from that of a complete information game (\cref{prop:comparison}).
+For both strategic complements and strategic substitutes, the players-optimal design places greater emphasis on private types, relative to the common state.